Girish-Krishnan/ECE-228-Final-Project/README.md

 ## Running the Code for Each Model

+As explained in our [project report](./project_report/build/main.pdf), we implemented several models to tackle the seismic imaging problem.

 Each model in the `models` directory has its own `README.md` file that provides instructions on how to run the code for that specific model.

 Please open the `models` directory and navigate to the subdirectory of the model you are interested in.
 Each subdirectory contains: